OrdinaryMagician/saya_m/README.md

 *"A stimmy pack, for the small ouchies."*

 Each of these contains a small health stimulant.
 And yes, **Saya** really does call them that.
+On a normal person, injecting several of these at once would result in an overdose, but **Saya** doesn't seem to be affected.

 ### Big Stimmy Pack *[Medikit]*